Gayle McLaughlin: Eminent domain against banks

 The U.S. mortgage crisis of the late 2000s had a powerful impact on Richmond.
 Even by 2013, nearly half of all home mortgages in the city were "underwater", with owners owing more than their houses were worth.
 On average, homeowners with mortgages were indebted for about 45% more than the original value of their homes.
-McLaughlin mounted a unique and highly controversial effort to gain control of the mortgages.
+McLaughlin mounted an effort to gain control of the mortgages.
 The city, in partnership with a private financing company, would seek to purchase mortgages from banks at fair market value and then allow the homeowners to refinance for a minimal fee.
 If the banks refused, the city would seize the mortgages using the legal power of eminent domain.

 Defending the plan, McLaughlin said mortgage seizures were necessary to alleviate "an unjust set of circumstances" facing homeowners after the Great Recession, and the use of eminent domain would be justified for the common good by preventing urban blight caused by abandoned foreclosed homes.
 The city thus has a right and duty to prevent foreclosures, as well as a legal necessity to protect its citizens: "People were tricked.
 They were sold these bad loans" which were far in excess of their value, and made Richmond "a community being victimized".
 In March 2013, the City Council voted 6–1 in favor of partnering with a San Francisco firm, Mortgage Resolution Partners (MRP), to begin enactment of the plan.

 Opponents in Richmond countered that the plan would help only a small subsection of mortgage-holders, while two banks, Wells Fargo and Deutsche Bank, immediately filed lawsuits against the city.
 Arguing that it was an illegal use of eminent domain, the banks also warned that it would severely damage the U.S. mortgage industry by encouraging other municipalities to do the same.
 Other cities, including Newark, North Las Vegas, and Seattle were all said to be considering mortgage seizure, although only Richmond publicly pursued the plan.
 Undaunted, McLaughlin told the press in August 2013 that her administration was confident that it would prevail in court against the banks.
 The following month, after heated public debate, the City Council again voted to back McLaughlin and proceed with the plan.